Skip to main content

 two-tailed test A two-tailed test has tails on both ends of the normal distribution curve.
 The null hypothesis will be in the form Ho = 5, for example.

-This page titled 9.3: One and Two-Sided Tests of Significance is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.3: One and Two-Sided Tests of Significance is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation